Lifshitz tails on the Bethe lattice: a combinatorial approach: From the moments of a random variable to its cumulative distribution function

-Note that the assumptions that $\eta$ is supported on non-negative reals is not restrictive for the cases we want to consider here: in the off-diagonal disorder case one can use the symmetry of $\rho$ to come back to the above situation, and in the diagonal case the density of states is supported on $[E_-,E_+]$ with $|E_-| < |E_+|$, hence the negatively supported part of the density is asymptotically irrelevant.
+Consider a non-negative random variable $X$, with a probability distribution $\eta$ supported on $[0,E_+]$, where $E_+$ is a priori unknown.
+Note that the assumption that $\eta$ is supported on non-negative reals is not restrictive for the cases we want to consider here: in the off-diagonal disorder case one can use the symmetry of $\rho$ to come back to the above situation, and in the diagonal case the density of states is supported on $[E_-,E_+]$ with $|E_-| < |E_+|$, hence the negatively supported part of the probability measure is asymptotically irrelevant.
+Thus Eqs. (\ref{eq_statement_integrated_density_od},\ref{eq_statement_integrated_density_d}) will be direct consequences of (\ref{eq_statement_offd},\ref{eq_statement_d}) and (\ref{eq_integrated_density}).

-Let us now turn to more precise statements on the density of $\eta$ around its edge that can be inferred from the asymptotic knowledge of the $u_n$.